apache/arrow/docs/source/developers/guide/step_by_step/finding_issues.rst

    When you find a GitHub issue you would like to work on, please mention your interest in the comment section of that issue; that way we will know you are working on it.
+   To assign yourself to the issue type 'take' (and nothing else) in a comment on that issue.

 Also, do not hesitate to ask questions in the comment.
 You can get some pointers about where to start and similar issues already solved.